rinku122/portfolio/README.md

 ## Instructions:

-### Step 1 - STRUCTURE

 Go to `index.html` and fill your information, they are 6 sections:

 ### 1 Navbar Section

-- In two places given below put your own resume link,or just fill your information in the given link... -->
+- In two places given below put your own resume link,or just fill your information in the given link...

 Inside class `sidenav`